-Section 743 of the Consolidated Appropriations Act, 2012 as continued in Division F of the Consolidated and Further Continuing Appropriations Act, 2013 applies to all solicitations and awards of DOE contracts under which funds appropriated or otherwise made available by this Act or any act providing supplementary FY 2013 appropriations.
+Section 735 of the Consolidated Appropriations Act, 2014 applies to all solicitations and awards of DOE contracts under which funds appropriated or otherwise made available by this Act or any act providing supplementary FY 2014 appropriations.

 Contracting Officers may not recommend or require any entity submitting an offer for a Federal contract to disclose any of the above described information as a condition of submitting the offer via solicitation provision or any other communication.